|

 and intellectual whose stubbornness and pride almost destroyed his

 legacy.
-There are no excuses in here, only lots of understanding and
+There are no excuses given here, only understanding and

-counter-productive, is able to reel in his epos through solid
+counter-productive, is able to rein in his epos through solid

 craftsmanship.
 With a brilliant Sverre Anker Ousdal as Vidkun Quisling, Edgar Selge